thaeli/docs-test/volunteer-policy.md

     * Failure is a necessary step in growth and development.

-    * Donâ€™t be afraid to try to create new things.
+    * Don't be afraid to try to create new things.

     * Mistakes made while acting in good faith should not be punished.